Richard Jowett

 Richard Lund Jowett (born 29 April 1937) is a former first-class cricketer who played for Oxford University from 1957 to 1960.

 Richard Jowett was educated at Bradford Grammar School before going up to Magdalen College, Oxford.
 An aggressive middle-order batsman and off-spin bowler, he was a regular member of the Oxford cricket team for three years from 1957 to 1959, and played two further games in 1960.
 He was club secretary in 1959.

-In his fourth first-class match for Oxford he scored 105 and 30 not out and took 3 for 50 and 3 for 34 against Free Foresters.
+In his fourth first-class match for Oxford, Jowett scored 105 and 30 not out and took 3 for 50 and 3 for 34 against Free Foresters.
 Later that season, in a first-class match against D. R. Jardine's XI, he scored 122 in the second innings in a match in which no one else reached 50.
 Oxford won both matches.
 He played a few matches for Yorkshire Second XI later that season.

-After graduating he worked as an orthopaedist in Bournemouth.
+After graduating, Jowett worked as an orthopaedist in Bournemouth.